Things To Do

 Amphitheater Stage and Pavilion Complex

-Built to hold large events and ceremonies, this outdoor amphitheater consists of a 4,000-square foot stage, bleacher and berm seating for 1,200 people, overhead lighting, restrooms, a 150-car parking lot, and adjacent grassy areas.
-Use of the amphitheater requires a special use permit.
-Applications may be submitted to the NPS office.
-There are no user fees, but a refundable security deposit is required for all events.
+Available for private, community, and special events and ceremonies, this outdoor amphitheater consists of a 4,000-square foot stage, bleacher and berm seating for 1,200 people, restrooms, parking lot, and adjacent grassy areas.
+Use of the amphitheater may require a Special Use permit.
+Please contact the Visitor Center for more information.

 Micro Beach Pavilion

-There are several picnic tables and barbecue pits along the pathway, near Micro Beach and the children's playground, and next to the sports fields.
-They are available to the public on a first-come first-serve basis.
+Picnic tables and barbecue pits are located along the pathway, close to Micro Beach, the playground, and the sports fields.
+Open for public use on a first come, first served basis.
 All fires must be contained in barbecue pits off the ground and away from vegetation.
-Please try to keep the area litter free by throwing away all trash in the receptacles provided.
+Please keep the areas clean and place all trash in the trash receptacles provided.

 Smiling Cove Marina